linda-seiter/cmsc115_2252/week2/week2_lesson.md

 | 5    | 33    | 33 inches = 2.75 feet | 33 inches = 2.0 feet | Fail      |

 Recall how division works in Java.
 If both operands are integers, the result is an integer and any remainder is discarded.
-However,if either operand is a floating point number, the result is a floating point number.
+However, if either operand is a floating point number, the result is a floating point number.

 | Expression | Value |
 | ---------- | ----- |